riccardoscandariato/riccardoscandariato.github.io/index.md

 <h2>Supervision</h2>

 <p>Working with young researchers (particularly, PhD students) is one the perks of being a professor.
 It's something I truly enjoy and dedicate time to.
-In 2020, I've received a <b> honorable mention as Supervisor of the Year</b> at the Chalmers University of Technology, Sweden, a prize given by the association of the doctoral students.
+In 2020, I've received a <strong> honorable mention as Supervisor of the Year</strong> at the Chalmers University of Technology, Sweden, a prize given by the association of the doctoral students.
 The motivation says: <blockquote>"His consideration, communication skills and knowledge come together in a very friendly and focussed approach to supervision."</blockquote></p>

 <p>In Sweden, I have the privilege of collaborating with the following researchers:</p>